Shields Up! Wild West of the Cyberspace

-The early days in the cyberspace used to be rather safe when compared to the increasingly hostile worldwide wild west, where various hostile governments, criminals, advertisers, and intelligence (or not so intelligence agencies) can inject stuff onto the web pages you visit.
+The early days in the cyberspace used to be rather safe when compared to the increasingly hostile worldwide wild west, where various hostile governments, criminals, advertisers, and intelligence (or not so intelligence agencies) can inject stuff onto web pages you visit.
 Drive-by malware works like a bomb on the road-side, just head on to pick up your burger — and boom — you are done!

-There are basically two approaches to address the issues of security.
-Either one needs to be a protege of someone who can clear the mess and keep the bad stuff away, or one needs to take careful commitment to take care of oneself.
+There are basically 2 approaches to address the issues of security.
+Either one needs to be a protégé of someone who can clear the mess and keep the bad stuff out, or one needs to take careful commitment to take care of oneself.
 In the society, this typically is something many from the so-called western world are keen to delegate to the abstract “State” — a liberal, lawful and impersonal result of the triangle of legislature, jurisdiction and enforcement, keeping them as far as possible from each other.
 Some think and many try to promote that as a valid security framework in the cyberspace.
 Other parties may consider more centrally oriented structures of power — something the former won't really like about.
 And at the far end lies the mythic anarchism — a no-no for many.
 How are the security framework and practices laid out in the cyberspace then?
-Interestingly, abstract State fails to protect non-territorial cyberspace.
+Interestingly, the abstract State fails to protect non-territorial cyberspace.
 There are no single dictators and even personal skills and capabilities are rather limited.
-To put it short: it is a mess — mixture of rivaling parties that compete with each other, of their authority and ownership of the protégées.
+To put it short: it is a mess — a mixture of rivalling parties that compete with each other, of their authority and ownership of the protégées.

 Kristo Helasvuo, Guest Author.